ambermiddendorf/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 The metrics I would test against the competition are mpg and safety ratings to compare MechaCar to the competition.
-The null hypothesis would be that on each of these measurements, MechaCar and the competition are do not show a statistical difference.
+The null hypothesis would be that on each of these measurements, MechaCar and the competition do not show a statistical difference.
 I would run a two-sample t-test on each of the measures to show that the MechaCar mpg & safety ratings are higher, using the p-value to show the significance of difference and the mean from the t-test to show overall difference.
 To run these tests the mpg and safety ratings from both MechaCar and a number (at least 20) of competitors would be required.